-When you are done taking care of gauge hose, now re-install the dust cap.
+When you are done taking care of the gauge hose, now re-install the dust cap.
 Then, again clean the area using the towel.
 When you are done, check for any fuel leaks within that area.

 How Much Does it Cost to Replace a Fuel Pump?

-The price of the best fuel pump varies depending on what type of car you own.
+The price of the fuel pump varies depending on what type of car you own.
 It generally ranges between $300 to $1000.
 Furthermore, on top of it, you have to pay an additional $200 to $400 as labor cost.

 The fuel pump is the very thing that fuels your vehicle.
 If you see any of the signs of a bad fuel pump, you need to test the fuel pump first in order to repair or replace it as soon as possible.